• About TTT

 Hye / Stonewall / Spicewood / Johnson City

 Bingham Family Vineyards – Walk through the fantastic ranch store adjacent to it.
 I can’t wait to visit the winery in Grapevine on Main Street.
-Very nice, friendly folks here and a nicely decorated winery.
+There are very nice, friendly folks here and a nicely decorated winery.

 Fiesta Winery Fredericksburg was our first stop, and it made a good impression.